xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 command within the household, but they were excluded in this liberal utopia's public sphere.

-Heywood then chooses to analyse the second half of the [19th century]{.ul} and looks at how these expectations were or were not met, how these expectations of a liberal utopia then proved to be inadequate with regards to the various changes in society and what discrepancies this produced in other ideologies.
-First of all, contrary to the expectations of the first half of the 19th century, [there was no conversion of society towards the middling strata of producers]{.ul}, but, on the contrary, it became evident that there was a [growing sense of social polarisation]{.ul}.
-In the broad landscape of enterprises, it became clear that there was a concentration process in the making that [hampered free competition]{.ul} thanks to an oligopolistic and monopolistic market structure (born with the creation of trusts and cartels).
+Heywood then chooses to analyse the second half of the 19th century and looks at how these expectations were or were not met, how these expectations of a liberal utopia then proved to be inadequate with regards to the various changes in society and what discrepancies this produced in other ideologies.
+First of all, contrary to the expectations of the first half of the 19th century, there was no conversion of society towards the middling strata of producers, but, on the contrary, it became evident that there was a growing sense of social polarisation.
+In the broad landscape of enterprises, it became clear that there was a concentration process in the making that hampered free competition thanks to an oligopolistic and monopolistic market structure (born with the creation of trusts and cartels).
 Important producers of raw materials and commodities (such as coal and steel) would agree on a price for the market which all the buyers and consumers were obliged to pay; this was the complete opposite of a free market.

-The next phenomenon we should look at is [how the class consciousness of the bourgeoisie changed]{.ul}.
+The next phenomenon we should look at is how the class consciousness of the bourgeoisie changed.
 Many of these 'new rich' people (who became such through the development of their industrial enterprises) developed aristocratic ideas and social models where this was possible;
 they applied to become nobles through various contrasts because they saw